-Parents have a right to decide that their child will attend School part-time until they reach compulsory school age on one of the three prescribed dates set out above.
+Parents have a right to decide that their child will attend school part-time until they reach compulsory school age on one of the three prescribed dates set out above.
 In the case of "summer born children", this right can be exercised during the final term of the school year.
-The right can also be exercised at the same time as deferred entry.
+The right can alsobe exercised at the same time as deferred entry.

 For example, a child born on 15 February will not reach compulsory school age until 31 March but is entitled to a full-time place in Reception Year from the preceding September.
 The child's parents can decide that their child will not start school until 1 January and will attend part-time until 1 April, when they will attend full-time.
+Parents who exercise their right to send their children to school on a part time basis until the child reaches compulsory school age as prescribed in the dates set out in theabove clauses of the Admissions Policy must agree this in writing with the school.